 - Be prepared: Check for a valid insurance card as required by Vermont Law and vehicle registration before arriving for your appointment.
 Failure to show a valid insurance card and a registration certificate will prevent testing.
 The insurance card must state the name of the insurance carrier, effective and expiration dates of coverage, the name of the insured, and the description of the vehicle including the vehicle identification number.

-- Your license will be issued after you pass the road test and pay the fees.
+- Your license will be issued after you pass the road test, pay the required fees, and provide proper identification.
+More information...

 Transferring an Out-of-State Junior Driver’s License (applicants under 18)